-- (3) An offence against clause (2) is an offence of strict liability. - (4) It is a defence to a prosecution for an offence against clause (2) if the defendant establishes any of the following: - (a) another person had, without the defendant's permission, enticed the dog to attack the person or animal; - (b) the animal that was attacked was attacked on premises owned or occupied by the defendant; - (c) the person who was attacked was attacked on premises owned or occupied by the defendant, and the person: - (i) was not proceeding by the shortest practical route from a boundary of the premises to the door of the premises closest to the boundary, or from the door to the boundary; or - (ii) was on the premises for an unlawful purpose. - (5) If a court finds a person guilty of an offence against clause (2), the court may make one or both of the following orders: - (a) if the dog was impounded as a result of the offence an order that the person pay the costs and expenses of, and incidental to, the impounding; - (b) an order for the destruction of the dog in addition to, or instead of, the penalty for the offence.
+(3) An offence against clause (2) is an offence of strict liability.

+- (4) It is a defence to a prosecution for an offence against clause (2) if the defendant establishes any of the following: - (a) another person had, without the defendant's permission, enticed the dog to attack the person or animal; - (b) the animal that was attacked was attacked on premises owned or occupied by the defendant; - (c) the person who was attacked: - (i) was attacked on premises owned or occupied by the defendant; and - (ii) was not able to establish that he or she was on the premises for a lawful purpose. - (5) If a court finds a person guilty of an offence against clause (2), the court may make one or both of the following orders: - (a) if the dog was impounded as a result of the offence an order that the person pay the costs and expenses of, and incidental to, the impounding; - (b) an order for the destruction of the dog in addition to, or instead of, the penalty for the offence.